top of page

 Chippewa Watershed Conservancy

-is 90 miles long and discharges at
+The Chippewa River is 90 miles long and discharges at 254 cubic feet/second near Mount Pleasant.

 The river is often used for paddling and fishing for bass, carp and redhorses.